WilliamLiPro/TrajectoryEstimation/README.md

 ## Citation
 If you want to use this code in your project, please cite:
-Weipeng Li, Xiaogang Yang, Ruitao Lu, "Adaptive Trajectory Estimation with Power Limited Steering Model under Perturbation Compensation",  arXiv:1912.03661.
+Weipeng Li, Xiaogang Yang, Ruitao Lu, Chuan He, "Adaptive Trajectory Estimation with Power Limited Steering Model under Perturbation Compensation",  arXiv:1912.03661.

 Tips: part of the tests need path configuration.
 Please replace the relative path into your absolute path (this program) if necessary.